NetherOps Doctrine Spine Sovereignty Motion Agents Lexicon

 Revenue Feedback & Reweighting

-You cannot outsource your immune system.
+The immune system cannot be outsourced.
 Prediction error correction and capital reallocation rules are strategic.
-You may use BI tools to visualize, but the correction logic, error aggregation windows, and reweighting triggers must be proprietary.
+BI tools may handle visualization, but the correction logic, error aggregation windows, and reweighting triggers must be proprietary.

 Sovereignty Rules